| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center.com

 pressure in your chest and then throw up after we, as weight loss

 surgery patients, eat more than that small pouch can hold.
+Your first vacation post-op is interesting.
+Prior to my surgery,

 my vacations always centered on food.
 Those trips to all the